stanford-ppl/pir/docs/DSE.md

 Options used by `bin/test` can be used in `bin/dse` options.
 To override default pir options, set `dse.pirArgs = 'new options'` before calling `dse.setup_dse`

 `dseApp` will create a cross product space between key value pairs of its named arguments.
+In this app, they are `ip`, `op`, and `N`.
+These arguments can be a single element or a list.
 If the corss product space is too large,
 `dseApp` can also take another parameter---`filterNot` that can take in a lambda or a function to prune the space.